Frequently Asked Questions

 - a set of Cursive First Cards, including the a-z cursive phonogram cards, cards for writing numerals 0-9, and instruction cards for teaching letters and numerals

-Why do I need the phonogram cards and CD if I’m not using SWR?
+Why do I need the phonogram cards and CD or app if I’m not using SWR?

 Is the Cursive First program required if I want to teach SWR?